anir-tubi/tubi-roku/docs/tubi_tv_smoke_test.md

 	- Can add series to my queue, show up on web
 	- can remove items from my queue; takes effect immediately
 	- my queue is the same across channel launches
+  - hiding empty queue:
+    - launch with empty queue, queue doesn't show
+    - remove all items from queue removes category from grid
+    - add item to empty queue ads category to grid
+    - negative: removing item that isn't the last doesn't remove category from grid
+    - going from signed-out to signed-in doesn't show empty queue
+    - going from signed-in to signed-out doesn't show queue
 - "Continue Watching"
 	- selecting a new title to watch adds it to the "Continue Watching" category
 	- can remove titles from "continue watching", takes effect immediately